foxx3r/liquidPy/README.md

     return name
 ```

-## Higher-order refinement types
+Types can also depend on some input,

-They use the familiar syntax of returning functions
+These use the familiar syntax of returning functions

 ```python
 from refinement import refine, reftype